 One way to make sure that you always have something alcohol-free to drink at social gatherings is to bring it yourself.
 Whenever you are planning on going to a party, bring your favorite sparkling cider or a different bubbly drink you enjoy.
 This way you can insure that you will have an alcohol-free alternative to whatever they are serving at the event.

 Staying sober while others are drinking can be easier if you have a drink on hand.
 And bringing your own beverages allows you to enjoy more variety.
-Also, there's even certain brands of water, like Liquid Death, with cans that are designed with cool skulls and graphics to resemble beer and seltzers.
+Also, there's even certain brands of water with cans that are designed with cool skulls and graphics to resemble beer and seltzers.
 Drinking one of these might bring you closer to the party atmosphere, and can also deter others from asking you if you want something to drink.

 Replace Your Old Habit with a New One